syncfusion-content/wpf-docs/wpf/SfDataGrid/Rows.md

 2. When `AllowFrozenGroupHeaders` is true, frozen rows will not be considered.

-3. SfDataGrid has the support to freeze the number of rows from top or bottom.
-There is no support to freeze the specific row.
+3. SfDataGrid has support to freeze the number of rows from top or bottom.
+There is no support to freeze a specific row.

 N>